EndBug/latest-tag/README.md

 - name: Run latest-tag
   uses: EndBug/latest-tag@latest
   with:
-    # You can change the name of the tag with this input.
+    # You can change the name of the tag or branch with this input.
-    # Default: 'latest'
-    tag-name: someCustomTagName
+    ref: someCustomTagName

     # If a description is provided, the action will use it to create an annotated tag.
 If none is given, the action will create a lightweight tag.
-    # Optional
+    # Default: ''
     description: Description for the tag

-    # Force-update a branch instead of using a tag
+    # Force-update a branch instead of using a tag.
     # Default: false
     force-branch: true
 ```